Several provinces halt AstraZeneca vaccine for those under 55 in wake of new NACI guidelines

 “During this time of risk assessment, Canada has other vaccine options to address the ongoing risk of COVID-19 infection.”

-Following the recommendation, several provinces announced they would follow the guidance, including Alberta, Manitoba, Ontario, Quebec, British Columbia and Newfoundland and Labrador.
+Following the recommendation, several provinces announced they would follow the guidance, including Alberta, Manitoba, Ontario, Quebec, British Columbia, Newfoundland and Labrador and New Brunswick.

 Prince Edward Island indicated on Monday morning it will no longer give the AstraZeneca vaccine to anyone.
 It had been set aside for people between the ages of 18 and 29.